 The Beago is a newer breed to the designer dog circle, but crossbreeding has been around for centuries.
 The beago is very laid back, coming from the Beagle Parentage.
 They typically also carry the eager to please attitude carried from their Golden Retriever parent.
 This playful dog does well with family, young kids, and is also well suited for a multi-pet household.
 Below we dive into each and every aspect of the Beago, in order to give you a full view on if you think this pup could be your next family addition.

 The Beago’s temperament is going to be one that almost every family will enjoy to be around.
-During puppyhood, this mix will have less energy than a Golden Retriever puppy, which can be a welcome benefit as Goldens are known to be high strung when they are young.
-The Beago likes to bark when strangers are near, so if that’s an unwanted behavior, you will need to address it in the early training stages.
+During puppyhood, this mix will have less energy than a Golden Retriever puppy.
+This can be a welcome benefit as Goldens are known to be high strung when they are young.
+The Beago likes to bark when strangers are near.
+If that’s an unwanted behavior, you will need to address it in the early training stages.

-Once the Beago clears about 2 years in age, they will start to mature, and most pups will revert to their Beagle parent’s lifestyle and attitude, which is laid back and carefree.
+Once the Beago clears about 2 years in age, they will start to mature.
+Most Beagos will revert to their Beagle parent’s lifestyle and attitude, which is laid back and carefree.
 These pups will be couch potatoes as they age, making them a perfect dog for people that just want a lapdog companion.

 Size & Appearance

 The Beago will typically end up between 30 and 60 pounds when fully grown.
-This is a medium sized dog, and will be sized somewhere in between a purebred Golden Retriever and their Beagle parent.
-The appearance of this mix will vary by dog, as most pups will lean more towards one parent or the other when it comes to their looks.
-Overall you can expect a medium-sized pup that won’t put too much of a strain on your living space, even if you are in an apartment.
+This is a medium sized mixed breed.
+They will be sized somewhere in between a purebred Golden Retriever and their Beagle parent.
+The appearance of this mix will also vary by dog.
+Most mixed breed pups will lean more towards one parent or the other when it comes to their looks.
+Overall you can expect a medium-sized dog that won’t put too much of a strain on your living space, even if you are in an apartment.

 Coat & Colors

 The Beago’s coat and colors are going to be a complete toss up!
 You could get a pup that looks pretty close to a Golden Retriever, with a few other colors mixed in.
-You could get a mix that has some of the redder shades of Golden Retriever coat as well.
+Or, you may end up with a mix that has some of the redder shades of Golden Retriever coat as well.
 You could also get a pup that has the same colors as the Beagle, with slightly longer hair.
 This mix can be all over the place, but it’s not uncommon to have some mix of tan, white, black and gold in their coats.